Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Chapter One – What Are Springs?

-Springs are a flexible machine elements that store mechanical energy when subjected to tensile, compressive, bending, or torsional forces.
-When the spring is deflected, it stores energy and, at the same time, exerts an opposing force.
-The relationship between the amount of deflection and the force exerted depends on the characteristics of the spring.
-The most common form is a cylindrical, helical spring with a constant pitch.
-This type of spring is a round wire spooled into a cylindrical form.
-It is commonly seen in vehicle suspension systems, engine valves, dampers, and so on.
+Springs are versatile mechanical components that store energy when subjected to tensile, compressive, bending, or torsional forces.
+As a spring deflects, it stores energy and simultaneously exerts an opposing force.
+The relationship between deflection and the force exerted depends on the spring’s characteristics.
+The most common type is the cylindrical helical spring, which features a round wire coiled into a cylindrical shape with a constant pitch.
+This design is frequently used in vehicle suspension systems, engine valves, dampers, and other applications.

 Springs Hooke‘s Law

-Hooke‘s law is used to model the behavior of springs.
-It states that the force applied to the spring is directly proportional to its deflection, provided that it is within the elastic range.
-To find the magnitude of the force (F), the elongation distance is multiplied by a spring rate.
+Hooke’s Law is used to model how springs behave.
+It states that the force applied to a spring is directly proportional to its deflection, as long as the spring remains within its elastic range.
+To calculate the magnitude of the force (F), multiply the elongation distance by the spring rate.

 F = -kx

-Where k is the spring rate and x is the elongation distance.
-The negative sign is only a convention to indicate that the spring force acts in the opposite direction.
+In this equation, (k) represents the spring rate, and (x) is the elongation distance.
+The negative sign is included to indicate that the spring force acts in the opposite direction of the applied force.

-For a given cross-sectional area of the spring, the force can be converted into stress, while the deflection can be described as strain.
-Hooke‘s law can then be defined as the proportionality between the stress and strain of a material.
-The ratio between stress and strain is called Young‘s modulus.
-Young‘s modulus is more extensively used to model the behavior of springs since it is an intrinsic property of a material.
-On the other hand, the spring constant varies with the length of spring making it an extrinsic property.
+For a given cross-sectional area of a spring, the applied force can be converted into stress, and the deflection can be described as strain.
+Hooke's Law can then be interpreted as the proportional relationship between stress and strain in a material.
+This ratio is known as Young's modulus.
+Young's modulus is often preferred for modeling spring behavior because it is an intrinsic property of the material.
+In contrast, the spring constant, which can vary with the spring's length, is considered an extrinsic property.

-Hooke‘s law only applies until a certain limit, called the proportionality limit.
-Sometimes, the elastic limit is considered.
-Beyond this point, the linearity between stress and strain does not hold.
-The material is plastically deformed, which means it will not return to its original shape or length when the stress is removed.
+Hooke's Law applies only up to a certain limit known as the proportionality limit.
+Beyond this point, sometimes referred to as the elastic limit, the linear relationship between stress and strain no longer holds.
+When this limit is exceeded, the material undergoes plastic deformation, meaning it will not return to its original shape or length once the stress is removed.

 Chapter Two – Overview of Spring Design

-A spring does not deflect through tension or compression.
-They change their dimension mainly due to torsion or shear.
-To further visualize, suppose the spring is unwound into a straight wire, typically with a round cross-section.
-The resulting free body diagram then becomes the cross-section of the wire with shearing forces acting on its periphery.
+A spring does not deflect solely through tension or compression; instead, it primarily changes dimensions due to torsion or shear forces.
+To better understand this, imagine unwinding the spring into a straight wire, typically with a round cross-section.
+In this scenario, the free body diagram would represent the cross-section of the wire, showing shear forces acting on its periphery.

-Since the spring is wound into a helix, the spring‘s curvature must be considered.
-The curvature effect is due to the shorter length of the inner side than the outer.
-The shear strain experienced by the inner and outer sides differs with the dimensions of the wire and torsional force.
-Moreover, the cross-section of the wire is subjected to direct shear.
-Direct shear is developed as the wire resists the applied load.
-More accurate models will use a term to account for the curvature of the wire and the direct shear stress, known as the Wahl correction factor.
-The resulting maximum shear stress (τ) is stated as,
+Since the spring is wound into a helix, the effect of curvature must be taken into account.
+The curvature arises because the inner side of the spring is shorter than the outer side.
+This difference in length causes varying shear strains along the inner and outer sides of the wire, depending on the wire dimensions and applied torsional force.
+Additionally, the cross-section of the wire experiences direct shear as it resists the applied load.
+To achieve more accurate modeling, the Wahl correction factor is used to account for both the curvature of the wire and the direct shear stress.
+The resulting maximum shear stress (τ) is given by:

 τ = Kw 8FD ⁄ d³